s-weigand/python-packaging-test/README.rst

         :target: https://travis-ci.org/s-weigand/python_packaging_test

-This is a test project for packaging and deploying python packages with automated builds and deployment to PyPi and anaconda[D[D[D[D[D[D[A
+This is a test project for packaging and deploying python packages with automated builds and deployment to PyPi and anaconda

 * Free software: Apache Software License 2.0